Search By First Name of the HOFers

 In recognition of his outstanding contributions to baseball, Chesbro was inducted into the Baseball Hall of Fame in 1946 by the Old-Timers Committee.

-Chesbro's Awards and Records
+Chesbro's Awards and Honors

 - 2× wins leader (1902, 1904)